Last updated on January 22, 2026

 Farewell | Illustration by Seb McKinnon

-White might not be the best color in Magic for card draw or even targeted removal, but when it comes to board wipes, white thrives.
+White might not be the best color in Magic for card draw or even targeted removal, but white thrives when it comes to board wipes.
 Board wipes can have a big impact on a game.
-They can keep you from getting too behind, give you a chance to reset the battlefield, or even win you the game if timed correctly.
+They can keep you from getting too far behind, give you a chance to reset the battlefield, or even win you the game if timed correctly.

-When it comes to choosing board wipes in eternal formats or formats with bigger card pools like Modern, it can get a little tricky.
+It can get a little tricky choosing board wipes in Eternal formats or formats with bigger card pools like Modern.
 There are a ton of white board wipes to choose from, but not all of them are going to be right for your deck.

 What Are Board Wipes in Magic?